 What role does he hold without an attack?

-From every school shooting, we have heard about the teachers, coaches, adults who have been a human shield, sacrificing their own lives to protect the children.
+We have heard about the teachers, coaches, and adults who have been a human shield from every school shooting, sacrificing their own lives to protect the children.

 These heroes deserve to be recognized.